Temple of Earth (Ditan Park)

 Ditan Park Temple Fair

-1985 marked the debut of this fair, which is now held annually around the Chinese New Year and has become one of the most popular temple fairs in Beijing .
+1985 marked the debut of the Ditan Temple Fair, which is now held annually around the Chinese New Year and has become one of the most popular temple fairs in Beijing .
 Here tourists can witness spiritual rituals, watch Chinese operas, and taste Chinese traditional snacks.
 As a unique part of the temple fair, the Earth God worshipping ceremony of the Qing Dynasty is held 10 a.m. every day.
 Bianyifang Roast Duck and other time-honored local snacks are introduced to the fair.
 People can enter the fair by charging Beijing Transportation Card.
 The opening hour of the temple fair is 09:00-17:00.
 The admission ticket costs CNY 10.

 Take bus 18, 75, 104, 108, 113, 119, 124, 125, 301, 426, 430 or Special Line 11 to the Ditan Ximen Station (the west gate of Ditan Park).